NVIDIA-Merlin/publications/2021_acm_recsys_transformers4rec/experiments_reproducibility_commands.md

-# INSTRUCTIONS
+# Experiments Reproducibility Instructions

 ## Steps to run the paper experiments
-1) Download the preprocessed datasets [here](https://drive.google.com/drive/folders/1fxZozQuwd4fieoD0lmcD3mQ2Siu62ilD?usp=sharing)
+1) Download the preprocessed datasets from this [Google Drive](https://drive.google.com/drive/folders/1fxZozQuwd4fieoD0lmcD3mQ2Siu62ilD?usp=sharing)
-2) Copy the datasets folder to a local path and set an environment variable with that path, for example:
+2) Copy the datasets folder to a local path and set the `DATA_ROOT_PATH` environment variable to that path, for example:

 ```bash
 DATA_ROOT_PATH=~/transformers4rec_paper_preproc_datasets_public